RAN3000/RAN3000.github.io/_posts/2019-09-14-cameraview-interactivity.md

 forwardTouchesView.setForwardTo(drawView);
 ```

-Now it's finally working!
+Now it should be working!
 Here's what you can do:

 <img src="/assets/img/2019-09-14-cameraview-interactivity/blackpaint.jpg" alt="Smiling face drawn on top of the camera preview." width="250" vspace="20" hspace="5">

-A this point I wanted a little bit more options on the drawing, so I added a sidebar that allows selecting a paint color and clearing the canvas.
+A this point I wanted a little bit more options for the drawing, so I added a sidebar that allows the user to select a paint color and to clear the canvas.
 I won't go through the details, you can take a look at the [complete code](https://github.com/RAN3000/CameraView-overlay-demos/tree/master/FreeDrawing).

 ### Weird crashes